trading glossary

 A single print could indicate an excess high or low, as well as an area of low volume and lack of price acceptance (imbalance).

-Spoof order is one that is placed in the market, where the trader has no intention of having the order filled.
+A Spoof order is one that is placed in the market, where the trader has no intention of having the order filled.

-Spoof orders are placed in an attempt to manipulate other market participants into believing that there is more liquidity at a specific price or prices, than what is really available.
+Spoof orders are placed in an attempt to manipulate other market participants into believing that there is more liquidity at a specific price or prices than what is really available.
 The Spoofer will allow price to get close to their orders, but prior to the market reaching this level, the Spoofer will quickly withdraw the orders and the liquidity will disappear from the Order Book.

 Spoofing was made illegal in 2010 as part of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act, but evidence of the practice can still be seen in order flow tools such as Bookmap (order flow heatmap) or in a DOM.
-Traders still might be able to spot behavior that may related to Spoofing, by looking for high levels of liquidity that quickly disappear once price approaches them.
+Traders still might be able to spot behavior that may be related to Spoofing by looking for high levels of liquidity that quickly disappear once price approaches them.

 Because the Spoofed orders that have been submitted are real, Spoofers risk having their orders filled if they are unable to withdraw the orders fast enough as the market approaches.

-STALKZONE™ Levels
+StalkZone™ Levels

 StalkZone™ levels are daily-updated trade decision zones where market engagement is expected to take place.
-It doesn’t necessarily mean that a trade will be taken in this area, but it is a pre-defined based on Volume Profile, Price Action, prior Order Flow and statistical expectancies.
+It doesn’t necessarily mean that a trade will be taken in this area, but it is pre-defined based on Volume Profile, Price Action, prior Order Flow, and statistical expectancies.
 These are proprietary zones and are available to community members.

-If there is a key support or resistance level nearby, traders often place their stop loss orders in a very similar locations behind the level, in order to control their risk.
-When there is a concentration of stop orders in these areas, if stop orders are triggered they can create a cascading effect, that causes the market to move very swiftly through several prices.
+If there is a key support or resistance level nearby, traders often place their stop loss orders in very similar locations behind the level, in order to control their risk.
+When there is a concentration of stop orders in these areas, if stop orders are triggered they can create a cascading effect that causes the market to move very swiftly through several prices.

 When the market reaches a key support or resistance level, it may be obvious that a cluster of stop orders is waiting to be triggered.
-Certain participants may trade in an attempt to push prices beyond the level, so that the stop orders are triggered and they might profit from the short term price movement that ensues.
+Certain participants may trade in an attempt to push prices beyond the level so that the stop orders are triggered and they might profit from the short-term price movement that ensues.
 This is known as a Stop Run.

-The extent of the Stop Run will depend upon several factors, including the instrument being traded, the time of the day, the traders participating at that time, the depth of the Order Book, etc.
+The extent of the Stop Run will depend upon several factors, including the instrument being traded, the time of day, the traders participating at that time, the depth of the Order Book, etc.

 T